-

 - The presence of an open container

-- The performance in a roadside sobriety test
+- Poor performance in a roadside sobriety test

 When There Is No Probable Cause in a DUI Case

-It's important to remember that just because an officer believes he or she has probable cause does not mean a crime has been committed.
-However, when these officers proceed to detain or search an individual without probable cause, then that individual's constitutional rights against illegal search and seizure have been violated.
-In most cases, this can mean that the case against the accused will be dismissed.
+It’s important to remember that just because an officer believes he or she has probable cause does not mean the court will agree.
+However, when these officers proceed to detain or search an individual without probable cause, then that individual’s constitutional rights against illegal search and seizure have been violated.
+In most cases, this can mean that the case against the accused can be dismissed.

-Recognizing and asserting probable cause issues in DUI cases, however, can be difficult and it takes legal counsel with substantial experience in this practice area to know when their client's rights have been violated.
-At DUIHeroes, we have dedicated our entire practice to DUI defense and continually stay engaged with the latest laws and dilemmas inherent to this practice area.
-If you believe that your DUI charge was the result of a probable cause violation, we encourage you to contact our offices now.
+Recognizing and asserting probable cause issues in DUI cases can be difficult, so it requires an unlawful DUI stop attorney with substantial experience in this practice area to know when their client’s rights have been violated.
+At DUIHeroes, we have dedicated our entire practice to DUI defense and staying on top of the latest changes and developments in DUI law.
+If you believe your DUI charge was the result of an unlawful stop for lack of probable cause (or any other reason), we urge you to contact our offices.

 Defense for Illegal Police Stops in WA

-Law enforcement and prosecution must prove that they have sufficient cause to stop you and were not choosing you for some arbitrary reason or in some random fashion.
-In addition, once you are stopped, the officer only has a short amount of time to question you to establish if there is any evidence of DUI.
+Law enforcement and prosecution must prove that they have sufficient cause to stop you and were not choosing you arbitrarily or at random.
+In addition, once stopped, the officer only has a short amount of time to question you to detect evidence of DUI.

 OUR VISION